kanikadchopra/proj_plots/README.md

 <img src="docs/pages/images/x_vals.png" alt = "Example of x-vals matrix">

 **Can I see the data that is plotted as a DataFrame?**
-In the examples above, you'll notice that the output of the `proj_data()` function is set in the variable `plot_data`.
+In the examples above, you'll notice that the output of `proj_plot()` and `proj_data()` are assigned to the variable `plot_data`.
 If we were to call the `plot_data` variable, we would have the following DataFrame outputted (based on the example above):

 <img src="docs/pages/images/plot_data.png" alt = "Example of plot_data DataFrame">

+**Do I have to include names for each parameter?**
+No, as a default if the list of names is empty, the function will label them x1,x2,...,xp based on p parameters.

+**What is the point of the x_vline parameter?**
+This allows the user to see where the solution for each parameter lies on the plot.
+For exxample, if the projection plot is given for values between -2 and 2 and was minimized at 0, if we believed the minimum was at -1, we would be able to visually tell that our optimization didn't work since the vertical line would not be at 0.

 *This package will have a similar goal to `OptimCheck` in R.*